N3X15/N3X15/README.md

 ## Contact Information

-[My website and blog](https://nexisonline.net) provides a variety of ways to reach me.
-Please do not contact me if you do so as a marketer, realtor, or canvasser.
+[My website and blog](https://nexisonline.net) provides a variety of ways to reach me.  **Please do not contact me if you do so as a marketer, realtor, or canvasser.**

-You can also find my current resume there.
+You can also find my current resumé there.